matteocorti/check_ssl_cert/README.md

                                    See --default-format for the default
       --grep-bin path              Path of the grep binary to be used -h,--help,-?
 This help message
-      --http-use-get               Use GET instead of HEAD (default) for the HTTP related checks -i,--issuer issuer              Pattern to match the issuer of the
+      --http-headers-path path     The path to be used to fetch HTTP headers --http-use-get               Use GET instead of HEAD (default) for the HTTP related checks -i,--issuer issuer              Pattern to match the issuer of the